Chwiggy/thesis_bachelor/src/chapters/04_access.typ

       Despite these measures not being mathematically complex this research approaches the question from a different point of view and tries to adapt a measure originally adopted in network centrality analysis for the measure of reach.
       - active measure of reach, that is I measure how easy or hard it may be to move from one cell to another, as oppossed how easy it is for a cell to be reached @levinson_towards_2020.
-      - travel time as a common cost measure for transit accessibility == Temporal Variability
+      - travel time as a common cost measure for transit accessibility
+      - approximating closeness centrality as formulated by @stamos_transportation_2023 == Temporal Variability
     Transit access then however depends on temporal aspects as well, both because different destinations offer various time constraints as well as the transport network changing over the course of the day @levinson_towards_2020.